ghosthamster/HB_bot/README.md

 # HB_bot
-Python Telegram bot wich tell you if someone have a birthday
+Python Telegram bot which tell you if someone has a birthday

 Install telegramAPI module